 - Manual production requires high levels of quality control.

-- The accuracy of the data is affected.
+- The currency of the data is affected.
 There might be a long time between the point the data was captured and the manually finished product.

 Why automate the map generalisation process?